 03 of 06

-There are many marine shrimps which are commonly kept in saltwater aquariums.
+There are many marine shrimps that are commonly kept in saltwater aquariums.
 These shrimps are colorful and, for the most part, harmless to the aquarium environment.
-Many of these shrimps naturally serve a purpose in the aquarium by consuming parasites (note: the Pacific Cleaner Shrimp eats parasites, the Peppermint Shrimp consumes Aptaisia) while the others add diversity to the tank and are fun to watch.
+Many of these shrimps naturally serve a purpose in the aquarium by consuming parasites (note: the Pacific cleaner shrimp eats parasites, the Peppermint shrimp consumes aptaisia) while the others add diversity to the tank and are fun to watch.